Community College of Philadelphia

-The Community College of Philadelphia (CCP) is a public community college with campuses throughout Philadelphia, Pennsylvania.
+The Community College of Philadelphia (CCP) is a public community college with campuses throughout Philadelphia.
 The college was founded in 1965 and is accredited by the Middle States Commission on Higher Education.
 It offers over 100 associate degree and certificate programs through its four locations.

 CCP's athletic teams compete in the Eastern Pennsylvania Athletic Conference (EPAC) of the National Junior College Athletic Association (NJCAA).
 They are collectively known as the Lions and have more than 50 championships as current members of the EPAC and members of the former Pennsylvania Collegiate Athletic Association.

 History

 Early years

-CCP began as a means for the African-American and low-income residents of Philadelphia to have access to higher education.
+The Community College of Philadelphia was founded in 1965 as a means for the African American and low-income residents of Philadelphia to have access to higher education.

 In 1962, the Philadelphia Commission on Higher Education presented their recommendations for the establishment of a community college in Philadelphia, and in 1964, the college was founded in accordance with Pennsylvania legislation.
 With Dr. Allen T. Bonnell presiding as CCP's first and founding president, classes commenced in September 1965 at the site of the former N. Snellenburg & Company department store on South 11th Street.
 Under Dr. Bonnell's leadership, enrollment at the college grew from an initial 1,200 to 4,365 students by 1967.

 By 1969, it had reached 6,200.
-The majority of students entered the work force upon completion of their programs, while others continued on to four-year institutions.
+The majority of students entered the workforce upon completion of their programs, while others continued on to four-year institutions.
 The college initially offered courses in human services, business administration, health occupations and paraprofessional engineering.

 By 1971, CCP had acquired the third Philadelphia Mint building (the Mint), located at 1700 Spring Garden Street.
 CCP began holding classes there in 1973 while continuing to hold classes at the 11th Street location.
 The construction of Main Campus (the Bonnell and West Buildings) began at 17th and Spring Garden Streets in 1979.

-By 1983, CCP's over $70 million Main Campus was fully constructed around the Mint, which had undergone renovations for new administrative and student facilities.
+In 1983, CCP's $70 million Main Campus was fully constructed around the Mint, which had undergone renovations for new administrative and student facilities.
 In the spring of that year, CCP's 11th Street location was consolidated into the permanent Main Campus.

 Campus

-CCP has four locations that offer a unique set of programs.
-Each location offers a learning commons, science laboratories, computer labs, enrollment services, advising, counseling and a bookstore.
+The college has four locations that offer varying programs.
+Each location offers a learning commons, science laboratories, computer labs, enrollment services, advising, counseling, and a bookstore.